maxim-saplin/ambilytics/README.md

-Enable Google Analytics for all Flutter platforms: Android, iOS, macOS, Web, Windows, and Linux.
+Enable Google Analytics for **all** Flutter platforms: Android, iOS, macOS, Web, Windows, and Linux.

 As of now, the Firebase Analytics Flutter plugin (from Google team) works with 4 platforms (Android, iOS, macOS, and Web).
 This is due to Google Analytics 4 (GA4) limitations.
 For Windows and Linux, there's no out-of-the-box support.

 *Ambilytics* Flutter plugin solves this issue by enabling GA4 Measurement Protocol for unsupported platforms (Windows and Linux) and creating a unified interface that abstracts away interaction with 2 different analytics backends:
 - Firebase Analytics
     - You enable and configure it for any of the required platforms (Android, iOS, macOS, Web)
-    - *Note:* as of July 2023 macOS is in Beta and may be displayed as iOS platfroms when dealing with Firebase/Google Analytics consoles, just choose proper Data Stream name for it in GA console
+    - *Note:* as of July 2023 macOS is in Beta and may be displayed as iOS platforms when dealing with Firebase/Google Analytics consoles, just choose proper Data Stream name for it in GA console
 - GA4 Measurement Protocol
     - You create a separate Web stream to track events sent from Windows/Linux